bobbyhadz/aws-cdk-import-existing-s3-bucket/README.md

 npm install
 ```

-3. Replace the placeholders - `YOUR_EXTERNAL_BUCKET_NAME` with the actual value
+3. Replace the placeholders:

-   for the bucket you want to import
+- `YOUR_EXTERNAL_BUCKET_NAME` with the actual value for the bucket you want to
+  import
+- `SOME_OTHER_REGION` with the name of the region the existing bucket is in

 4. Synth the stack and look at the console.log output